filip-herceg/ReViewPoint/docs/content/tests/src/components/Component1.test.md

-# [ComponentName] Component Test Documentation
+# Component1 Component Test Documentation

-This page documents the tests for the `[ComponentName]` frontend component.
+This page documents the tests for the `Component1` frontend component.

 ## Test Overview